openhab/openhab.github.io/ifttt.md

 ---

-[If This Then That (IFTTT)](https://ifttt.com) is a very popular web-based service that allows users to create "recipes", which can combine different web services into powerful automation rules.
+[If This Then That (IFTTT)](https://ifttt.com) is a very popular web-based service that allows users to create "applets", which can combine different web services into powerful automation rules.

 ## Why use openHAB with IFTTT?

 ---

-openHAB already integrates with [far more than 100 different smart home technologies](features-tech.html).
+openHAB already integrates with [far more than 200 different smart home technologies](/technologies.html).
 While there are some web services like Twitter available, this is not the primary integration focus of openHAB.
-Therefore IFTTT perfectly complements the features of openHAB: With its [hundreds of channels](https://ifttt.com/channels), there are limitless new creative options: Be notified through text-to-speech if you are receive a DM on twitter, be warned through your lights if your favorite stock price falls below a certain threshold or put your house in away-mode when you turn on the ignition of your car - you can get further inspiration by browsing through existing recipes.
+Therefore IFTTT perfectly complements the features of openHAB: With its [hundreds of channels](https://ifttt.com/channels), there are limitless new creative options: Be notified through text-to-speech if you are receive a DM on twitter, be warned through your lights if your favorite stock price falls below a certain threshold or put your house in away-mode when you turn on the ignition of your car - you can get further inspiration by browsing through existing applets.

 <div class="row da-thumbs">
   <article class="span4 bloc">